gianluca-peri/sparcs-test/README.md

 To change the experiment parameters, simply modify the `config.yaml` file.
 The default parameters match those used to generate the results presented in the paper.

-## The extra notebooks
+## The extra notebook

-This project also includes two extra notebooks: the first one, `show_scaling_law.ipynb`, simply carries out the steps to produce one of the graphs present in the paper.
-The second one, dubbed `extra_experiment.ipynb`, is more important: it carries out the *second test* reported in the paper, and you can simply run it like any other jupyter notebook.
+This project also includes an extra notebook: `show_scaling_law.ipynb`.
+It simply carries out the steps to produce one of the graphs present in the paper.

+## Extra Experiments

+This repository also contains the code for the three additional experiments described in the paper beyond the main one.
+The second experiment (*teacher-student*) is presented in the main body of the paper, while the last two (*on CIFAR*) are described in Appendix F.

+- The code for the second experiment is available at [this link](https://colab.research.google.com/drive/1pZi3sMPS9WKnCXkthKNAGwmHn0O2ejOA)
+- The code for the final two experiments is located in the folders `Experiment-CIFAR10` and `Experiment-CIFAR100`.

+To run these last experiments, simply execute the Python scripts in each folder, or use the provided `.sh` scripts for background execution.

 ## Acknowledgments